akgawai31/FitNotes/README.md

    ii) from application import db
    iii) db.create_all()
    iv) exit()

+   if not work do above step in flask shell
+   i) flask shell
+   ii) from application import db iii) db.create_all()
 7) Set up the enviroment variables and run the app.
    Windows:
    i) $env:FLASK_APP = "main"